knpuniversity/symfony4/sfcasts/uploads/delete-file.md

 Start with `const $li =`.
 I'm going to use the `button` that was just clicked to find the `<li>` element that's around everything - you'll see why in a second.
-So, `const $li = $(event.currentTarget)` to get the button that was clicked, then `.closest('list-group-item')`.
+So, `const $li = $(event.currentTarget)` to get the button that was clicked, then `.closest('.list-group-item')`.

-Now, to make the DELETE request, I need the `id` of this specific article reference.
+To create the URL for the DELETE request, I need the `id` of this specific article reference.
 To get that, add a new `data-id` attribute on the `li` set to `${reference.id}`.
-I'm adding this here instead of directly on the button so that we can use it when other things are clicked if we need to.
+I'm adding this here instead of directly on the button so that we could re-use it for other behaviors.

-*Now* we can say `const id = $li.data.id` and `$li.addClass('disabled')` to make it look like we're doing something during the AJAX call.
+*Now* we can say `const id = $li.data('id')` and `$li.addClass('disabled')` to make it look like we're doing something during the AJAX call.
 Make that with `$.ajax()` with `url` set to `'/admin/article/references/'+id` and `method: 'DELETE'`.
 To handle success, chain a `.then()` on this with another arrow function.

-Now that the article reference has been deleted from the server, let's remove it from `this.reerences`.
+Now that the article reference has been deleted from the server, let's remove it from `this.references`.
 A nice way to do that is by saying:
 `this.references = this.references.filter()` and passing this an arrow function
 with `return reference.id !== id`.

 This callback function will be called once for each item in the array.
-And if the function returns true, that item will be put into the new `references` variable.
+If the function returns true, that item will be put into the new `references` variable.
 If it returns false, it won't be.
-The end effect is that we can an identical array, except *without* the reference that was just deleted.
+The end effect is that we get an identical array, except *without* the reference that was just deleted.

 After this, call `this.render()`.

 Let's try it!
 Refresh and... cool!
-There's our delete icon - it looks a little weird, but we'll fix that soon.
-Let's see, in `var/upoads`we have a `rocket.jpeg` file.
+There's our delete icon - it looks a little weird, but we'll fix that in a minute.
+Let's see, in `var/uploads` we have a `rocket.jpeg` file.
 Let's delete that one.
 Ha!
 It disappeared!
 The 204 status code looks good and... the file is gone!

-It's weird when things work on the first try!
+It's strange when things work on the first try!

 ## Alignment Tweak

-While we're hear, let's fix this alignment issue - it's weirding me out.
+While we're here, let's fix this alignment issue - it's weirding me out.
 Down in the `render()` function, add a few Bootstrap classes to the download link and make the delete button smaller.

 Try that.
 Better... but it's still just a *touch* off.
-Add `veritical-align: middle` to the download icon.
+Add `vertical-align: middle` to the download icon.
 It's subtle but... yep - the buttons are lined up now.

 Next: our users are *begging* for another feature: the ability to rename the file